I've been writing about foreign travel and European rock music online for over 12 years.

 So there you have it.
 A fine collection of Power Metal bands from a great rocking nation.

-Play it loud and, if you can keep up, play along to those power chords and intricate solos.
-Or bang your drum or your head as hard as you can stand.
+Play it loud and, if you can keep up, play along to those power chords and dazzling solos on guitar.
+Or, instead, bang your drum, rip those skins and make some noise.

 Shinkicker (author) from Scotland on October 17, 2014: